Some have said, “Larry, you should write a book” which I never did because,

 Join me in this journey even if you’ve never taken the course… simply dive in and swim through some of the most life changing material you will ever read.
 Updates and improvements will be made continuously so come back often and go through it again.
 Like many “truths”, we can never get too much, and “repetition is the mother of knowledge”.

-I’m still learning how to better apply these lessons, even after presenting them over a thousand times.
+Personally, I’m still learning how to better apply these lessons to my own life—even after presenting them over a thousand times.
 If you’ve a teenager, a child, or any-one… and you’d like to learn together… this would be a great growing and bonding opportunity for all.